IALSA/IALSA-2015-Portland/reports/essentials.md

-This report tabulates pivotal results to the workshop's researhc agenda: correlations between the random intercepts, slopes, and residuals in each bivariate model.
-For available combinations of constructs and measures in bivariate models see the report [Model Counts](http://htmlpreview.github.io/?https://github.com/IALSA/IALSA-2015-Portland/blob/master/reports/counts.html)
+This report tabulates pivotal results to the workshop's research agenda: correlations between  random intercepts, slopes, and residuals in each bivariate model.
+For available combinations of constructs and measures in bivariate models [Model Counts](http://htmlpreview.github.io/?https://github.com/IALSA/IALSA-2015-Portland/blob/master/reports/counts.html)